-If the Corps PQS, after applying the criteria of adverse effect specified in 36 C.F.R. § 800.5(a), finds that the Planned Project(s) may affect those characteristics of a historic property that qualify it for listing in the NRHP, the Corps shall notify the Planned Project Consulting Parties of its findings and shall begin consultation to resolve the adverse effects pursuant to 36 C.F.R. § 800.6 and Stipulation VII.
+If the Corps, after applying the criteria of adverse effect specified in 36 C.F.R. § 800.5(a), finds that the Planned Project(s) may affect those characteristics of a historic property that qualify it for listing in the NRHP, the Corps shall notify the Planned Project Consulting Parties and SHPO of its findings and shall begin consultation to resolve the adverse effects pursuant to 36 C.F.R. § 800.6 and Stipulation VII.

-- E. Concurrent Consultation on Eligibility and Effects - The Corps may combine consultations on eligibility and effects determinations into one letter when appropriate.
-The Corps shall make it clear in their letter that they are requesting a combined consultation and provide a timeframe for the review.
-SHPO and any Planned Project Consulting Party shall consider the request for concurrent consultation in good faith.
-If any party declines the request for concurrent consultation, or requests additional time for review of the proposed determinations, that party shall inform the Corps and all other parties of the reasons for not agreeing to a concurrent process.
-If a party declines to consent to concurrent consultation, it shall provide any comments on the eligibility determination within the initial thirty (30)-day review timeframe. - 2.
-Disagreement regarding an eligibility determination shall be resolved pursuant to the process in 36 C.F.R. § 800.4(c)(2).
-Disagreement regarding an effects determination shall be resolved pursuant to the process in 36 C.F.R. § 800.5(c).
+- E. Expedited Consultation on Eligibility and Effects - 1.
+The Corps may combine determinations of eligibility and assessment of adverse effect into one expedited consultation, when appropriate.
+The Corps shall make it clear that it is requesting an expedited consultation.
+SHPO and any Planned Project Consulting Party shall consider the request for expedited consultation in good faith.
+If any party declines the request for expedited consultation, or requests additional time for review of the proposed determinations, that party shall inform the Corps and all other parties of the reasons for not agreeing to an expedited process.
+If a party declines to consent to expedited consultation, it shall provide any comments on the eligibility determination within the initial thirty (30)-day review timeframe.

+Should a Planned Project Consulting Party or the SHPO not concur with the Corps' determination of eligibility or assessment of adverse effect, the Corps will consult with the objecting Planned Project Consulting Party and the SHPO to seek resolution.
+If resolution is not achieved the Corps will proceed to the process in 36 C.F.R. § 800.4(c)(2) for determinations of eligibility and 36 C.F.R. § 800.5(c) determinations of effects.